Skip to main content

 Sharing business hubs and assets via a collection

-When you share business hubs and assets via a collection, you can grant access to multiple paid social and seat-based external apps for multiple workspace users and teams.
-Access propagation is powered by automation jobs executed by a Cerby agent.
+When you share business hubs and assets via a collection, you can grant access to multiple paid social and seat-based external apps for multiple workspace members and teams.
+Access propagation is powered by Cerby automation.

 NOTE: When users and teams have shared access to business hubs and assets multiple times, whether individually or via a collection, Cerby always assigns the highest hierarchical app role.